layumi/University1652-Baseline/README.md

 **Task 1: Drone-view target localization.** (Drone -> Satellite) Given one drone-view image or video, the task aims to find the most similar satellite-view image to localize the target building in the satellite view.

 **Task 2: Drone navigation.** (Satellite -> Drone) Given one satellite-view image, the drone intends to find the most relevant place (drone-view images) that it has passed by.
 According to its flight history, the drone could be navigated back to the target place.

+### 1. Conference Special Session
+We host a special session on IEEE Intelligent Transportation Systems Conference (ITSC), covering the object re-identification & point cloud topic.
+The paper ddl is by **May 15, 2023** and the paper notification is at June 30, 2023.
+Please select the session code ``w7r4a'' during submission.
+More details can be found at [Special Session Website](https://2023.ieee-itsc.org/wp-content/uploads/2023/03/IEEE-ITSC-2023-Special-Session-Proposal-Safe-Critical-Scenario-Understanding-in-Intelligent-Transportation-Systems-SCSU-ITS.pdf).

+### 2. Journal Special Issue
+We raise a special issue on Remote Sensing (IF=5.3) from now to **16 June 2023**.
+You are welcomed to submit your manuscript at (https://www.mdpi.com/journal/remotesensing/special_issues/EMPK490239), but you need to keep open-source fee in mind.

 ## Table of contents
 * [About Dataset](#about-dataset)